Master of Arts

 M.A. students will choose one of the following three specializations.

-Degree Requirements for Plan A (Thesis Track; 30 credits)
+Plan A (Thesis Track; 30 credits)

 The thesis track requires 30 credits total.
 A minimum of 21 credits must be at the graduate level in political science which include the following: